-Distances from adjacent public walkways, adjacent buildings, operable windows and building openings, shall conform to local codes and/or the National Fuel Gas Code, ANSI Z223.1/NFPA 54, or the National Gas & Propane Code, CSA B149.1
+Distances from adjacent public buildings, walkways, adjacent operable windows building and openings, shall conform to local codes and/or the National Fuel Gas Code.
+ANSI Z223.1/NFPA 54, or the National Gas & Propane Code, CSA B149.1

 For gas fired unit, do not position flue opening to discharge into a fresh air intake of any other piece of equipment.
 Unit should also be installed so that the flow of combustion intake air is not obstructed from reaching the furnace.